Cost to Unclog a Tub Drain

 About three-fourths of all drain problems occur in the sink, tub and shower lines.
 And you can be assured of one thing: if there's going to be a clogged drain at your house, it will happen before an important event or when you're in a hurry.
 That's why everyone should know how to unclog a drain so you're prepared to handle it.
 It'll cost you about $28 for a plunger, chemical drain opener and a hand auger.
 You also need a pot of hot water, a screwdriver, some wire and a pair of pliers.

 Try any and all of these tactics.
 If there's a grate over the drain opening or a plunger that closes the drain inside it, remove them.
 Make a hook at the end of some wire and poke it to dislodge the clog.
 Try pouring hot water down the drain, followed by using a plunger.
+If the plunger you’re using won’t stick to the tub, wipe petroleum jelly all around its rim.
+Sometimes that helps to stick it to the tub surface so you can create a tight seal and pump it.
 Or use a chemical drain opener according to the directions.
 For a tub, you may have to remove the drain assembly by unscrewing the coverplate and screwing the cable of an auger into the drain to remove a clog.

 Still no luck?
 Call a plumber or drain cleaning service who will charge about $110 to do the job.